The community.hashi_vault collection offers Ansible content for working with HashiCorp Vault.

 Current Defaults (always check the source code to confirm the defaults in your specific collection version):

-status_forcelist: # https://www.vaultproject.io/api#http-status-codes # 429 is usually a "too many requests" status, but in Vault it's the default health status response for standby nodes. - 500 # Internal server error.
+status_forcelist: # https://www.vaultproject.io/api#http-status-codes # 429 is usually a "too many requests" status, but in Vault it's the default health status response for standby nodes. - 412 # Precondition failed.
+Returned on Enterprise when a request can't be processed yet due to some missing eventually consistent data.
+Should be retried, perhaps with a little backoff. - 500 # Internal server error.
 An internal error has occurred, try again later.
 If the error persists, report a bug. - 502 # A request to Vault required Vault making a request to a third party; the third party responded with an error of some kind. - 503 # Vault is down for maintenance or is currently sealed.
 Try again later. allowed_methods: null # None allows retries on all methods, including those which may not be considered idempotent, like POST backoff_factor: 0.3

 Any of the